BITshap/Rest-Rant/README.md

 # Project REST-Rant

-REST-Rant is an app where users can review restaurants.
+REST-Rant is an app where users can review restaurants!
+Crud application using restful routes, js, express.js, mongoDB, (Full-Stack application deployed on PAAS heroku).

 ## Routes